mozilla/taar-lite/docs/GraphRepresentation.md

 ### Proportional total normalization

 This treatment is a rescaled version of the [total relevance normalization](#total-relevance-normalization).
-Rather than total installs, popularity is quantified in terms of the proportion of coinstalls associated with each add-on.
+Rather than total coinstalls, popularity is quantified in terms of the proportion of coinstalls associated with each add-on.
 Here, the assumption is that
 __more relevant recommendations tend to account for